 Email communications to the firm through this website will not create an attorney-client relationship between you and the firm if one does not already exist.
 Please do not send any privileged or confidential information to the firm though the website.

 Click below to confirm that you have read and understand this notice and to send the email.

-Lawrence S. Bader is experienced in representing individuals and corporations in a wide range of complex civil and commercial litigation and in white collar criminal defense matters.
-As a trial lawyer, he has represented clients in federal and state courts, at the trial and appellate level, throughout the United States as well as in arbitrations before NYSE and NASD panels.
+Lawrence S. Bader is experienced in representing individuals and corporations in a wide range of complex commercial litigation, white collar criminal defense and securities enforcement matters.
+He has represented clients in federal and state courts, at the trial and appellate level throughout the United States, as well as in arbitrations before NYSE and NASD panels.

-He has been involved in a significant number of high-profile civil and criminal matters, relating to the investigations of Marsh, Inc, The Bayou Fund, Adelphia Communications Corporation, Daiwa Bank, Iran-Contra arms shipments, Drexel Burnham Lambert, Princeton Newport Partners, Wedtech and others.
+He has been involved in a significant number of high-profile civil, regulatory and criminal matters including the investigations of Marsh, Inc, The Bayou Fund, Adelphia Communications Corporation, Daiwa Bank, Iran-Contra arms shipments, Drexel Burnham Lambert, Princeton Newport Partners, Wedtech and others.